wkuijper/a-life-extrusion-or-death-intrusion-situation/index.md

 up on will determine, to a large extend, what our lives will be like.

-In particular, I believe the abrupt variant will almost inevitably result in a *pathological* form of father's care and a *pathological* form of mother's care for *life as a whole*.
+In particular, I believe the abrupt variant will almost inevitably result in us engaging in a *pathological* form of father's care and a *pathological* form of mother's care for *life as a whole*.

-In contrast, I believe the gradual variant will make it possible to reserve a *healthy* father's care and a *healthy* mother's care for *our own offspring* and, instead, provide a *healthy sibling's care* towards the wider natural world.
+In contrast, I believe the gradual variant will make it possible for us to reserve a *healthy* father's care and a *healthy* mother's care for *our own offspring* and, instead, provide a *healthy sibling's care* towards the wider natural world.

+As I hope to show in this post, the title of this blog post is a pun reflecting the main difference between these two trajectories into the future.

+First, the gradual variant is about putting pressure on life from the *sides* and letting it form *itself*.
+Just like a physical extruder makes products by injecting some plastic material under high pressure into a mold.

+Except the mold, in this case, will be the Universe itself.

+Future, evolved, intelligent life will necesarily evolve under said pressure, but it's a *sibling* kind of pressure.
+That is, it's not a pressure that is the result of *conscious influence* from us to them, but simply of our continued *presence* on the planet.

+Second, the abrupt variant is like putting pressure on life from *above* and, thereby, shaping it *in our image*.
+That is what's commonly called (self) directed evolution and I firmly believe that would be an existential risk.

+Moreover, I believe that to be true, not only for us, but for *all* life on Earth.

+Hence, I fear, if we follow that trajectory, we become this big festering, hard shell encasing the planet and, from that moment on, we'll be faced with the impossible question of what life is allowed to pass and what life is not allowed to pass our "filter."

+I contend that, not only will we cause billions upon billions of co-lateral victims amongst our sibling species, we will, also, face, in the end, the inevitable truth that our ways are misguided.

+In fact, I predict that the first individual we deem worthy of passing our "firewall" will be the first one that can put us out of our misery, hence: *death intrusion*.